Xilinx/Embedded-Design-Tutorials/docs/Introduction/Versal-EDT/docs/7-system-design-example-ssit-device.rst

 5. Copy the hardware platform project XSA to the Linux host machine.

-   .. note:: For the VMK180 board, use the XSA file that you generated in the `Design Example: Using AXI GPIO <#design-example-using-axi-gpio>`__.
+   .. note:: For the VPK180 board, use the XSA file that you generated in the :ref:`7-using-axi-gpio`.

 6. Reconfigure the BSP using the following commands.